 Who We Are

 We represent a team of highly skilled, versatile dancers and arts practitioners who perform and teach with knowledge and respect for the roots and culture of the dance we practice.
-Our team have years of experience in their respective dance forms.
+Our team has years of experience in their respective dance forms.
 Some members originate from where the dance forms were created, while others have trained over many years with the dance creators in the communities of origin.

 bring our team to your community